TinkerTools/tinker/doc/sphinx/tinker/_build/html/_sources/text/modules.rst.txt

  maxiter         maximum number of iterations during optimization nextiter        iteration number to use for the first iteration

-**MOLCUL Module        individual molecules within current system**
+**MOLCUL Module        individual molecules in current system**

 .. code-block:: text

- molmass         molecular weight for each molecule in the system totmass         total weight of all the molecules in the system nmol            total number of separate molecules in the system kmol            contiguous list of the atoms in each molecule imol            first and last atom of each molecule in the list molcule         number of the molecule to which each atom belongs
+ nmol            total number of separate molecules in the system imol            first and last atom of each molecule in the list kmol            contiguous list of the atoms in each molecule molcule         number of the molecule to which each atom belongs totmass         total weight of all the molecules in the system molmass         molecular weight for each molecule in the system

-**MOLDYN Module        velocity and acceleration on MD trajectory**
+**MOLDYN Module        MD trajectory velocity & acceleration**

 .. code-block:: text

- v               current velocity of each atom along the x,y,z-axes a               current acceleration of each atom along x,y,z-axes aold            previous acceleration of each atom along x,y,z-axes
+ v               current velocity of each atom along the x,y,z-axes a               current acceleration of each atom along x,y,z-axes aalt            alternate acceleration of each atom along x,y,z-axes

-**MOMENT Module        components of electric multipole moments**
+**MOMENT Module        electric multipole moment components**

 .. code-block:: text